Seven Nights in Japan: Production

-When Lewis Gilbert was making The Adventurers (1970) for Paramount, he said Charles Bludhorn, whose company owned the studio, wanted the director to make a musical remake of Roman Holiday with songs by the Sherman Brothers.
+When Lewis Gilbert was making The Adventurers (1970) for Paramount, he said Charles Bluhdorn, whose company Gulf and Western Industries owned the studio, wanted Gilbert to make a musical remake of Roman Holiday with songs by the Sherman Brothers.
 Gilbert agreed but said Paramount then got "cold feet" and the film was cancelled.

-Gilbert revisted the idea in the mid 1970s.
+Gilbert revisited the idea in the mid-1970s.
 He wanted to go back to Japan, where he had enjoyed making You Only Live Twice and came up with the idea of a twist on Roman Holiday with the roles reversed: a romance between a royal man and common woman.
-The lead male was inspired by Prince Charles, who was serving in the Royal Navy at the time, and was known for his romantic involvements as well as his need for a suitable wife.
-In the film Prince George is said to be engaged to a member of the Swedish royal family.
+The lead male, Prince George (Michael York) was inspired by Prince Charles, who was serving in the Royal Navy at the time and was known for his romantic involvements as well as his need for a suitable wife.
+In the film, Prince George is said to be engaged to Princess Margarita, a member of the Swedish royal family.
 "There are echos of Roman Holiday," said York.

-In July 1975 Nat Cohen announced the movie would be part of a slate of eleven movies from EMI Films worth £6 million.
+In July 1975, Nat Cohen announced the movie would be part of a slate of eleven movies from EMI Films worth £6 million.
 Filming started in September 1975.
-Gilbert says they had to teach Aoki English.
+Gilbert says they had to teach Hidemi Aoki English.

 Reception

-Conservative MP John Stokes called the film "a deliberate attempt to make fun of and discredit Prince Charles", accusing it of being based on the prince's 1970 visit to Japan.
+Conservative MP John Stokes called the film "a deliberate attempt to make fun of and discredit Prince Charles", accusing it of being based on Prince Charles' 1970 visit to Japan.
 This was denied by EMI Films.

-Michael York wrote in his memoirs that Prince Charles "while not confessing the same irresponsible wish-fulfillment as George, confided that our portrayal of the rigors that face a modern prince was, in some respects, accurate.
+Michael York wrote in his memoir Accidentally on Purpose that Prince Charles "while not confessing the same irresponsible wish-fulfillment as George, confided that our portrayal of the rigors that face a modern prince was, in some respects, accurate.
 It was certainly not my intention to reflect unflatteringly on a man I admired."